mrocklin/thesis/pattern.md

 ### Associative Commutative Matching

-Associative and commutative operators substantially increase the complexity of the matching problem.
+Mathematical operations are often associative and commutative.
+Within pattern matching associative and commutative operators substantially increase the complexity of the matching problem.
 Consider the following pattern and expression

     pattern:        a*b
     expression:     x*y*z

-If `*` is an associative operator then these two terms unify with the following set of matchings
+If `*` is an associative operator then these two terms unify with either of the following set of matchings

     {a: x,   b: y*z}
     {a: x*y, b: z}